sunlabs.brazil.handler

 - Returns:

-if this Handler
+true if this Handler initialized

-successfully, false
+successfully, false otherwise.
+If

-is returned, this Handler
+false is returned, this Handler

 should not be used.